Chapter 10 Ethics at Cardiff School of Psychology

 All applications and supporting documents must be emailed to the Ethics committee at

-1. Fast track applications: This procedure is used for proposals that do not raise any ethical issues and recruits participants from the School’s participant panel.
+1. Proportionate applications: This procedure is used for proposals that do not raise any ethical issues and recruits participants from the School’s participant panel.
 To recruit from the panel, you will need to sign up for a researcher account on the School of Psychology’s Experimental Management System and obtain ethical approval before you begin recruiting participants.
-Fast track applications can also be used to make minor amendments to a project that has been previously approved.
+Proportionate applications can also be used to make minor amendments to a project that has been previously approved.
 These applications must be submitted by midday on a Friday and a decision will be made within 7-10 days.

 2. Full applications: These applications require more detailed descriptions of the experimental procedures, research design, and ethical considerations.
 Full applications must be submitted at least two weeks before the Ethics Committee’s next meeting.
 The committee usually meets on the first Tuesday of every month.

-Full applications are used when a research project involves (a) recruiting special groups of participants (e.g., children, people in custody, those lacking capacity to give consent, or people engaged in illegal activities); (b) highly sensitive topics (e.g., domestic violence, terrorism, etc), (c) the use of a drug (e.g., tobacco, caffeine, or alcohol), or (d) the collection or use of human tissue.
+Full applications are used when a research project involves (a) recruiting special groups of participants (e.g., children, people in custody, those lacking capacity to give consent, or people engaged in illegal activities); (b) highly sensitive topics (e.g., domestic violence, terrorism, etc), (c) the use of a drug (e.g., tobacco, caffeine, or alcohol), (d) the collection or use of human tissue, or (e) the preservation of personal data (e.g., personal identifiable information stored with data, voice or image recordings, etc.).
 In essence, if the research poses an ethical consideration, a full application must be submitted for review.

 3. Generic applications: Sometimes, researchers may have a range of studies they would like to conduct within a research paradigm.
 In these cases, a generic application can be completed so long as there is sufficient description of the different studies they wish to undertake.